Process of a DCF Investigation

 Regardless, in either scenario, a DCF worker will need to tour your home and interview every child in the home—individually—without parents or siblings present.
 Many of the best Connecticut DCF lawyers are asked whether they have to agree to allow their children to be interviewed without their parents.

 The answer is NO, but realize there could be serious consequences if you don’t permit this, such as court-ordered interviews, which can unnecessarily escalate or red-flag your Connecticut DCF investigation.
-DCF investigators may also want written permission from you to speak with your child’s private or public school teachers, dentist, therapists or other health care professionals, babysitters, or nannies, all requests which deeply concern parents who are trying to maintain a positive reputation in their community.
+DCF investigators may also want written permission from you to speak with your child’s private or public school teachers, dentists, therapists, or other health care professionals, babysitters, or nannies, all requests which deeply concern parents who are trying to maintain a positive reputation in their community.

 After all, who wants DCF workers asking your kids’ teachers and doctors about their safety and health, especially following an Connecticut domestic violence arrest?
 The best solution in these investigations is having your top Connecticut DCF investigation lawyer attorney shield and protect you and your family from unreasonably broad demands from DCF investigators.